Associate Head Coach

 No. 9 Vanderbilt women's tennis fell to No. 7 Ohio State, 5-2.
 (2/5/17) Photos by Gabriella Karademos

-Former Vanderbilt standout Aleke Tsoubanos enters her ninth season as the associate head coach for the women's tennis team.
-Tsoubanos has played an essential role in bringing in some of the nation's top recruiting classes since her arrival and has been a key to the team's successes in the SEC and NCAA, including the recent 2015 NCAA and SEC Championships.
+Former Vanderbilt standout Aleke Tsoubanos enters her 11th season coaching under Macdonald.
+Tsoubanos has played an essential role in bringing in some of the nation’s top recruiting classes since her arrival and has been a key to the team’s successes in the SEC and NCAA, including the squad’s recent 2017 SEC regular-season and tournament crowns.

 Known as one of the most respected college coaching duos in the country, Tsoubanos and Macdonald earned several awards in 2015 for their passionate leadership on and off the court.
 This past season Tsoubanos earned her third Ohio Valley Assistant Coach of the year award, and was voted Vanderbilt's first ever ITA National Assistant Coach of the Year.